 - Making the arrival of new books a treat – the girls have understood that our minority language books come through the post.
 There is a huge excitement as to who will carry the parcel, who will open it, for whom the book is, etc…The minute the parcel is open, they usually want to sit down and have me read the book(s) or the eldest reads it on her own.

-- Leaving books within little hands’ reach – shelves at their height, library books on the shelf beneath the living room table, a basketful of books in the loo,…
+- Leaving books within little hands’ reach – shelves at their height, library books on the shelf beneath the coffee table, a basketful of books in the loo,…

 - Using books to illustrate/explain something – it helps put pictures on abstract words and concepts.